python/mypy/docs/source/final_attrs.rst

 You can use the ``typing.Final`` qualifier to indicate that a name or attribute should not be reassigned, redefined, or overridden.
-This is often useful for module and class-level constants as a way to prevent unintended modification.
+This is often useful for module and class-level constants to prevent unintended modification.
 Mypy will prevent further assignments to final names in type-checked code:

 .. code-block:: python